 In this context, the sending application will establish an SMTP session to Mailgun's MX server and issue a RCPT TO command for the recipient.
 If your Mailgun account does not have a route or is not properly configured to catch this recipient address, Mailgun will return a Relaying Denied error.

 You'll need to check the details of your Routes and ensure your domain is properly configured to route the recipient address.
 We have a help article that will help you set up your Routes and ensure they are configured properly.
 You can check it out by clicking here.

 In this scenario, you've successfully submitted an outgoing email to Mailgun.
 Mailgun then attempts to deliver the email to the recipient host, but it generates a failed event with the Relay Denied message.

 This bounce message is being returned by the external recipient host and not Mailgun in this scenario.
 It typically means the email address is invalid.
 The recommended action is to double check the recipient email address is correct.

-If you have any questions, please open reach out to our Support team via the Support tab in your Mailgun control panel (cool tutorial .gif from the classic UI below) - our team will be happy to assist!
+If you have any questions, please open reach out to our Support team via the Support tab in your Mailgun control panel - our team will be happy to assist!